Robin Hood, Robin Hood riding through the glen (again)…

 Hulk Rating: /10

 This post was added to Sister Celluloid‘s Salute to Audrey Hepburn Blogathon with more posts on this actress if you click HERE.
+It was also added to Journeys in Classic Film and Musings of a Classic Film Addict ‘s The TCM Summer Under the Stars Blogathon for Audrey Hepburn Day.
 Other reviews with this cast include Sean Connery in Outland, Meteor, Oscar Supporting Nominated Actors Singing Up a Storm, Murder on the Orient Express and in a cameo here.
 Audrey Hepburn in My Fair Lady.
 Richard Harris stars in The Wild Geese and The Cassandra Crossing.
 Denholm Elliott in Madame Sin and Voyage of the Damned.
 Kenneth Cranham starred in Oliver!, Hot Fuzz and Lovejoy.
 Ian Holm in From Hell and Nichol Williamson in Columbo.